bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 By default, [protoc-gen-es](https://www.npmjs.com/package/@bufbuild/protoc-gen-es)
-(and all other plugins based on [@bufbuild/protoplugin](https://www.npmjs.com/package/@bufbuild/protoplugin)) don't use a file extensions in import paths.
+(and all other plugins based on [@bufbuild/protoplugin](https://www.npmjs.com/package/@bufbuild/protoplugin)) does not add a file extensions to import paths.

-Some bundlers and environments may require an import extension like [ECMAScript modules in Node.js](https://www.typescriptlang.org/docs/handbook/esm-node.html) requires `.js` extension, and Deno requires `.ts`.
+Some environments require an import extension.
+For example, using [ECMAScript modules in Node.js](https://www.typescriptlang.org/docs/handbook/esm-node.html) requires the `.js` extension, and Deno requires `.ts`.
 With this plugin option, you can add `.js`/`.ts` extensions in import paths with the given value.
 For example, set

 - `import_extension=.js` to add the `.js` extension.